 Heading to Burj Al Arab

-For reference, my full day Dubai itinerary looks like this: the Sheikh Obaid bin Thani House, the Heritage Village, Burj Al Arab, Souk Madinat Jumeirah, the Dubai Mall water fountains show, Burj Khalifa.
+Practical information: my full day Dubai itinerary looks like this: the Sheikh Obaid bin Thani House, the Heritage Village, Burj Al Arab, Souk Madinat Jumeirah, the Dubai Mall water fountains show, Burj Khalifa.
 Total time 12 hours, from 9 a.m. to 9 p.m.
+If you are female like me, it would be interesting for you to find out what to wear in Dubai as a woman.

 Published by Anita on January 02, 2016